By Rick Steves

 I used to travel with absolutely no reservations.
 A daily chore was checking out several hotels or pensions and choosing one.
 Europe was ramshackle, things were cheap, and hotel listings were unreliable and unnecessary.
 Now, like hobos in a Jetsons world, budget travelers need to think one step ahead.

-- Any special needs (e.g., bathroom in the room or down the hall, twin beds vs. one big bed, air-conditioning, quiet, view, ground floor/no stairs, etc.)
+- any special needs (twin beds vs. double bed, crib, bathroom in the room vs. down the hall, air-conditioning, quiet, view, ground floor or no stairs, and so on)

 Small B&Bs, which often don't accept credit cards, may not require a deposit; however, in places where no-shows are epidemic, some B&B owners request that you put money down to hold a room (it's becoming easier to do this, thanks to PayPal).
 Especially during slow times, some establishments will hold a room without a deposit if you promise to arrive early in the day.
 The earlier you arrive, the better your chances of a room being held for you.
 If you end up running a little late, call again to assure the owners that you're coming.